Colinifer/football/README.md

 ## Setup/Installation

-Most of this repo relies on a personal package I created [InitR](https://github.com/Colinifer/initR) ([@mrcaseb](https://twitter.com/mrcaseb/) and [@benbbaldwin](https://twitter.com/benbbaldwin/)) and
-[nflfastR](https://twitter.com/mrcaseb/) but with some simple setup, most of the scripts will automatically render visualizations from NFL data.
+Most of this repo relies on a personal package I created [InitR](https://github.com/Colinifer/initR) and [nflfastR](https://twitter.com/mrcaseb/) (by: [@mrcaseb](https://twitter.com/mrcaseb/), [@benbbaldwin](https://twitter.com/benbbaldwin/)).
+With some simple setup, most of the scripts will automatically render visualizations from NFL play-by-play data.

-`InitR` contains personal functions to help connect to my private PostgreSQL instance.
-These can be swapped using the `DBI` package in the `tidyverse`.

 # Plots